geirolz/secret/CONTRIBUTING.md

-# Contributing to Toolkit
+# Contributing to Secret

-Welcome to Toolkit!
+Welcome to Secret!
 We appreciate your interest in contributing to this open-source library.
 By contributing, you can help improve the functionality, usability, and quality of the library for the entire community.
 This guide outlines the contribution process and provides guidelines for submitting bug reports, feature requests, and pull requests.